 Three Husbands (March 8, 1951)

-Released on March 8, 1951: A man in heaven watches over his three buddies to see their reaction to a note that he left for each of them claiming to have had an affair with each of their wives.
+Released on March 8, 1951: (running time 1 hour and 17 minutes) A man in heaven watches over his three buddies to see their reaction to a note that he left for each of them confessing to having a love affair with each of their wives.

 Directed by Irving Reis

 Written by Vera Caspary, Edward Eliscu and Fred Freiberger.